Loena Hendrickx: 2023–2024 season: European gold and Grand Prix Final silver

-2024–2025 season
+2024–2025 season: Struggles with injury

 Hendrickx said she felt she had "achieved a great deal in the sport" and wanted to "enjoy" competing going into her 10th year as a senior.
 She began the season in early October by finishing third at the 2024 Shanghai Trophy following an error-riddled free skate.
 One week following the event, Hendrickx announced her withdrawal from the 2024 Grand Prix de France, citing a need for additional time to prepare for upcoming events.
 In early November, it announced that Hendrickx had also withdrawn from the 2024 Finlandia Trophy two weeks prior to the event.
 Regarding this, Hendrickx explained, "I had a good summer and training was going well.
 But despite that, I felt there was no progress.
 As the season approached, the pressure increased.
 And that worked against me."

 She announced that she would return to competition at the 2024 CS Golden Spin of Zagreb in early December.
 However, in December, she withdrew from that event as well after she twisted her ankle in training and said that she was focusing on preparing for the 2025 European Championships in January.
 In January, she withdrew from the European Championships due to her sprain causing ankle instability, which prevented her from performing some jumps.

 In late January, Hendrickx announced that she would miss the rest of the season because she needed to undergo surgery in February to repair her ankle, which had damaged ligaments and had never fully recovered from her injuries in 2019.
 Hendrickx said that she was not yet ready to stop competing and that after her surgery, she would focus on rehabilitation in hopes of competing at the 2026 Winter Olympics.